 HR Skills of the Future

-According to the survey by My HR Future, here’s what respondents answered when asked ‘If you could develop one skill in 2019, what would it be?’
+According to the survey by My HR Future, here’s what respondents answered when asked ‘If you could develop one skill, what would it be?’

 1. People Analytics

 28% of respondents said the number one skill they would like to develop 2019 was people analytics.

 15% believes the most important (soft) skills to develop in 2019 are problem-solving, problem analysis, change management and negotiation abilities.